Blog icon

 Program funding and support

 The iPhD program is funded by the Australian Government and the industry partner for up to four years.
-Funding consists of three components:
+Funding for each year consists of three components:

-3. Student career and professional development training funded by the Government to be developed and delivered by CSIRO.
+3. Student career and professional development training funding provided by the Government and developed/delivered by CSIRO.

 Program requirements